Skip to main content

 This page describes how to manage mDIS users and mDIS roles.

 These are tasks that are usually performed rarely.
 Actually, for many DIS customers, the creation of a few generic users is a one-off task.
-Often, this happens only once, during setup and configuration of the mDIS system.
+Often, this happens only once, during the setup and configuration of the mDIS system.

-mDIS always can use its own, small, internal user-database; alternatively it can be connected to an LDAP server.
+mDIS can always use its own, small, internal user database; alternatively, it can be connected to an LDAP server.
 User management needs to be carried out by mDIS users who have been granted specific roles.

 User Management GUI